-When applying for life insurance coverage, there are a number of different factors that could cause your premium to increase above that for an average applicant.
+There are several reasons your premium to increase above that for an average applicant.
 In a typical life insurance situation, your age, your health, and your lifestyle are big determinants of how long you are likely to live – and when they are all combined, these criteria can help the life insurance company to predict whether it may need to pay out a death benefit claim while you are insured.
 It is recommended that purchasing life insurance at a younger age is to your advantage so that your premium rate is lower, though there are options out there for senior citizen life insurance coverage.

 If you are in exceptionally good health, it is likely that you will not just qualify for coverage, but that you will be considered for the category of “preferred.”
 This means that you may be able to pay lower than average premium rates for your policy because you present a lower risk of a claim.